SENeC-Initiative/DeNSE/docs/user/neuronal_elements.rst

 .. note ::

-    Generic neurite properties both for dendrites' and axon's growth (see :ref:`pymodels`) can be assigned once as neuron parameters.
+    Generic neurite properties both for dendrites' and axon's growth (see :ref:`pymodels`) can also be assigned for all neurites as neuron parameters.
     These general settings can be overruled by the specific settings of dendrites' and axon's properties.